PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 | T_EUS_Proposals        | Numeric_ID       | Computed column (redundant here since the program auto-skips computed columns) |

-Use `/DateFilter` or `/TableDataDateFilter` to define a tab-delimited text file that defines date filters to use when exporting data from tables.
+Use `/DateFilter` or `/TableDataDateFilter` to define a tab-delimited text file that defines date filters to use when exporting data from tables
 * The data file will include the start date in the name, for example: `mc.t_log_entries_Data_Since_2020-01-01.sql`
 * File format: